ckresnye/Dark-eyed_Junco_Citizen_Science/README.md

 ## Project Parts
 ### Importing verified Data Points
 The first step was to cleanup the data to be analyzed, and format it for further analysis.
-This involved converting txt files provided by Ebird to CSV, as shown in the file.
+This involved converting txt files provided by Ebird to CSV, as shown in the file dataFormatter.py.

-### Webscraping for Junco Posts with Locations
+### Webscraping for Junco Posts with Verification
-TODO - write up in progress
-### Verifying Images
-TODO - write up in progress
+The second step was to grab new data points from Instagram with a webscrapper (file webscrapper.py).
+This pulls the posts that are tagged "junco", filters results to those with location data, then verifies the image contains a bird using Google Cloud's Vision API.
+This program also uses a zipcode lookup for locations.
+If images are found to contain birds, the image and data are stored in firebase storage.

 ### Comparing Results
 TODO - write up in progress